-In this article we will show you how to enable proxy settings for yum command on a CentOS 7 server.
+In this article, we will show you how to enable proxy settings for yum command on CentOS 7.
 Yum is a package manager tool that works with RPM packages.
 It is available on RedHat Enterprise Linux, CentOS, and older versions of Fedora, and it is the most convenient way to handle OS packages and its dependencies on these operating systems.

 When a server can only be accessed through proxy servers, you need to configure yum to use a proxy server so you can install a RPM package, or update the currently installed OS packages.

 To configure a proxy server so the system user can access and use yum commands is fairly easy and straight to the point task, and it shouldn’t take more then 5 minutes to configure it.
 Let’s get started.

 1. Configure proxy settings

 Edit the ‘/etc/yum.conf’ yum configuration file and specify the proxy settings in the main section e.g.: